 The adventure that started with the Malakit project, has entered a new stage!

 Our team has been working for several months on a new project that addresses challenges identified over the past few years: the residual circulation of Plasmodium vivax, the need to further improve the awareness about antimalarial resistance’s risk.
 The CUREMA project (Radical CURE for MAlaria among highly mobile and hard-to-reach populations in the Guiana Shield) is the fruit of this work , and aims to evaluate a new intervention combining the delivery of Malakits (simplified and improved thanks to TDR/WHO’s support) with a specific action targeting Plasmodium vivax, now the predominant species in our target population.
+Read the article describing the whole protocol!

 As for Malakit, people involved in activities related to artisanal and informal gold mining (garimpeiros) in the heart of the Amazonian rainforest are CUREMA’s target population: we propose the participation to the garimpeiros moving across the south of the Guiana Shield, between Amapá (Brazil), French Guiana (France) and Suriname.
 Like during the Malakit project, to overcome the obstacles posed by the remoteness and (often) the informal nature of the activites carried out by our target public, we offer the intervention in the logistical and support hubs (staging areas) of the miners, easily accessible and located in the border regions between the concerned territories.